namshi/RITracking-Android/README.md

 For more information and Google Tag Manager official documentation click on [this link](https://developers.google.com/tag-manager/android/v4/).

 #### Integration
-Integrating Google Tag Manager tracker will require the following steps:
+Integrating Google Tag Manager tracker requires the following steps:

 1. Update the _RIGoogleTagManagerContainerID_ in the properties file with the right container ID